Viichuuu/POOAirport/README.md

   This simulation works with ticks, each tick is 15min.
 Each ariplane moves closer to the airport every tick and use fuel depending on variables as speed or fuel consumption

-  The planes land on the airport when a runway is free, when landing the runway is occupied and no other airplane can use it.
+  The planes land at the airport when a runway is free, when landing the runway is occupied and no other airplane can use it.
 When the plane lands the runway becomes free again

   You can add flights by hand or by a csv file.
 All actions are available on the menu